-- 1. $PM{2.5}$ less than 25 μ g/m3. - 2.
-PM{10} less than 50 μ g/m3. - b.
+- a.
+Outdoor $PM{2.5}$, PM{10} , carbon monoxide and ozone levels within 4 km [2.5 mi] of the building are compliant with the levels specified in Feature A01: Air Quality Standards for at least 95% of all hours in the previous year. - b.
 One of the following design criteria: - 1.
-Natural Ventilation Procedure in ASHRAE 62.1-2010 or any more recent version (as appropriate for number of floors above grade). - CIBSE AM10: Natural Ventilation in Non-Domestic Buildings (2005 or any more recent version) section 2.4 Natural ventilation strategies and chapter 4 Design Calculations.
+Natural Ventilation Procedure in ASHRAE 62.1-2010 or any more recent version (as appropriate for number of floors above grade). - 2.
+CIBSE AM10: Natural Ventilation in Non-Domestic Buildings (2005 or any more recent version) section 2.4 Natural ventilation strategies and chapter 4 Design Calculations.